 As a popular tourist destination, Sarasota offers residents and visitors a vast array of restaurants, bars, and liquor stores.
-Unfortunately, binge drinking in Sarasota has become increasingly prevalent in recent years.
+Unfortunately, binge drinking (more than 5 drinks for men and more than 4 for women in a 2 hour period) has become increasingly prevalent in recent years.
 In fact, the Sarasota County government determined in 2015 that rates of binge drinking were growing across all demographics.
 Binge drinking can disrupt a person’s life and result in alcohol addiction.
-In Sarasota, residents who are young or who earn higher incomes are especially likely to engage in binge drinking.
-The prevalence of binge drinking in Sarasota is also causing an increase in the number of traffic accidents involving alcohol.
-There were 407 car crashes in Sarasota in 2014 which involved someone driving under the influence of alcohol, while there were 360 the previous year.
+In Sarasota, young residents and those with higher salaries are especially likely to engage in binge drinking.
+The prevalence of heavy drinking in Sarasota is also causing an increase in the number of traffic accidents involving alcohol.
+There were 407 car crashes in Sarasota in 2014 involving at least one drunk driver, compared to 360 alcohol-induced accidents the previous year.

 Find Addiction Help Today